rom-melnyk/audio-gfx/README.md

 ## Before you begin
 1. Run `npm install`.
-1. Create the folder `audio` and place one or more audio files there.
+1. Place one or more audio files into the `audio/` folder.
 1. Update `app/config.hson` in proper way (especially the `urls` array).
   - Don't be afraid of `HSON`, it's [Human-friendly](https://github.com/timjansen/hanson) JSON _(for instance, it supports JS-like comments)._